Chaka Khan

 London Philharmonic Orchestra.

-But it’s away from the stage and the recording studio that
+But it’s away from the stage and the recording

-children at risk is seen through her countless hours of dedication
+and children at risk is seen through her countless hours of dedication

 to the Chaka Khan Foundation.
 Formed in 1999, the Foundations’